dna-engine/webpack-to-do-app/README.md

     var $ = require('jquery');
     var dna = require('dna.js')(window, $);

-Also, use `dna.registerContext()` to expose your application so its functions can be used as callbacks from web pages:
+Then, use `dna.registerContext()` to expose your application so its functions can be used as callbacks from web pages:

     var app = { doSomething: function() { ... } };
     dna.registerContext('app', app);

+See the example code in [app.js](blob/master/src/js/app.js).

 ===
 [MIT license](http://dnajs.org/license)